Make a loan work for your business with a secured commercial mortgage on your commercial property.

 What can I do to speed up the application process?

-What kind of deposit do I need to make?
+What kind of deposit do I need?

 What are the fees for extra repayments or paying off the loan early?

 Like traditional mortgages, many commercial loans have a fee for early repayment of the loan.
 This will be discussed when you speak with your broker as per the lender’s terms.
 Check for any extra fees that may be associated with the loan.

 What are the credit rating requirements for commercial mortgages?